In This Article

 Remember that DNA tests can only reveal potential diseases you may develop.
 There is currently no scientific way to verify with certainty if they will.

-DNA testing can help you find out where youโre from in terms of lineage.
+DNA testing can help you learn more about your heritage.
 By comparing your genes with people from around the world, it can help you explore your ancestry and ethnic origins.

 Know Your DNA Reviews